Storyblok Raises $80M Series C - Read News

 These issues are definitely a lot to have on your plate if you’re trying to drive your business forward into an omnichannel approach.
 But thankfully, the CMS industry itself fixed this issue by going straight to the heart of the problem.

-Section titled A headless response A headless response
+A headless response

 In 2014, as the number of search requests for WordPress seemed to have decreased, a new term spiked up and served as the solution to the monolithic problem.
 Enter: headless CMS.